altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Is that so... it's about time."<br/>

-Altina needs to receive the letter of notice before dinner.
+Altina needs to receive the letter of notice before dinner.<br/>

 The letter could have been sent when the inspector arrived, but the aristocrats prefer following proper manners and protocol, making this a pain.
-They probably think they are great people.
+They probably think they are great people.<br/>

-Regis pouted because his valuable reading time was shortened.
+Regis pouted because his valuable reading time was shortened.<br/>

-After the storeroom was tidied up, it became the audience room.
+After the storeroom was tidied up, it became the audience room.<br/>

-A chandelier taken from somewhere was hung up, the walls were decorated with drapes, revamping the room.
+A chandelier taken from somewhere was hung up, the walls were decorated with drapes, revamping the room.<br/>

-The place for the princess to meet her guest can't always be in the courtyard-- the soldiers arranged the place under Evrard's instructions.
+The place for the princess to meet her guest can't always be in the courtyard-- the soldiers arranged the place under Evrard's instructions.<br/>

-Eric seemed to be the one who did the design.
+Eric seemed to be the one who did the design.<br/>

 Jerome might be a noble, but he was totally uninterested in this.
-If he really needed a room, he would use the one in the Margrave residence.
+If he really needed a room, he would use the one in the Margrave residence.<br/>

-This was the first audience room set up in Sierck fort.
+This was the first audience room set up in Sierck fort.<br/>

 But as per Altina's request, it wasn't set up so that the guest have to look up at the host's chair.
-A table was placed in the middle like a dining room.
+A table was placed in the middle like a dining room.<br/>

-She sat down on the innermost seat.
+She sat down on the innermost seat.<br/>

-Altina's left hand was still secured by a sling, so a cloak covered the left side of her body.
+Altina's left hand was still secured by a sling, so a cloak covered the left side of her body.<br/>

 Besides her were Becker and Boislow.
-Security was relaxed since they weren't separated by guards, but Regis agreed to this since they were less dangerous than Diethart.
+Security was relaxed since they weren't separated by guards, but Regis agreed to this since they were less dangerous than Diethart.<br/>

-Clarisse wordlessly served red tea.
+Clarisse wordlessly served red tea.<br/>

-Oh~~~, Becker looked all over her with lustful eyes.
+Oh~~~, Becker looked all over her with lustful eyes.<br/>

-Altina spoke first.
+Altina spoke first.<br/>

 "It must have been a long and hard journey, inspector."<br/>